Self-calibrated Supervised Simplified Shallow LUT

-- The LUT development now derives a value of the ratio Kblue/Kgreen (stored in the LUT) which achieves the best spectral match for any combination of Z, spectral Lw, and spectral LB.
+- As of 2021, the LUT development now the value of the ratio Kblue/Kgreen (stored in the LUT) which achieves the best spectral match for any combination of Z, spectral Lw, and spectral LB.

 - the spectral Lw.

-- the computing time: over 4 millions spectra, 160 shallow pixels per second on my laptop, requires optimization (CUDA, cloud, ...).
+- the computing time: over 8 millions spectra in the LUT, ~4000 shallow pixels per second on my laptop for the LSI study case: this requires optimization!

 |Lw: the weak link |